 Also see: Central & Eastern Europe – Utility-scale storage market set to increase fivefold by 2030

 The country is counting on closer integration with the EU, which was recently enshrined in the constitution by popular vote.
-Moldova also intends to join the International Solar Energy Alliance (ISA), which brings together 98 countries committed to expanding solar energy projects. (hcn)
+Moldova also intends to join the International Solar Alliance (ISA), which brings together 98 countries committed to expanding solar energy projects. (hcn)